l-hoang/scala-chef/README.md

 RUN (this should start runtime evaluation)
 ```

-**NOTE THAT ALL LINES SHOULD BE FOLLOWED BY A BLANK LINE.**
+**NOTE THAT IT IS HIGHLY RECOMMENDED TO FOLLOW ALL CHEF LINES WITH A BLANK LINE.**
 This is because otherwise certain commands will break.

 ### How state is stored/represented

 Chef has mixing bowls and baking dishes.
 These are esentially stacks.
 They
 are represented in the program as ArrayDeques.
 To access a particular 1 (e.g.
-the first one), HashMaps exists that takes FIRST, SECOND, THIRD, FOURTH, or
+the first one), HashMaps exist that take FIRST, SECOND, THIRD, FOURTH, or
 FIFTH, and it'll grab the corrosponding bowl/dish.

 Statements will have a case class that is associated with it.
 These